arnauorriols/multitaskOS/feature-journal.md

 18. I can skip a job using only the keyboard
 19. I can drop a job using only the keyboard
 20. I can finish an active job using only the keyboard
+21. I am hinted about the hotkeys available when in doubt